doitintl/Cloud-Tasks-In-Process-Emulator/README.md

 # Usage

-To use this emulator, copy `emulator.py` into your codebase.
-Create an `Emulator` with a callback function, which will receive the payloads of the tasks that you send.
-To send tasks, call the method `Emulator.create_task`.
+To use this emulator
+- Copy `emulator.py` into your codebase.
+- Create an `Emulator` object, passing a callback function, which will receive the payloads of the tasks that you create.
+- To send tasks, call the method `Emulator.create_task`.
+You can choose the queue and the scheduled delivery time.

 # Usage Example

-As a usage example, run `local_server.py`.
-This is a trivial webapp: Browse to http://127.0.0.1:8080 (just click the link in the console) and a task will be created (see `main.py`).
-It will be handled, on schedule, three seconds later:
+- As a usage example, run `local_server.py`.
+- This is a trivial webapp: Browse to http://127.0.0.1:8080 (just click the link in the console) and a task will be created (see `main.py`).
+- It will be handled, on schedule, three seconds later.
-The example handler "processes" the task simply by converting it to upper case and printing it.
+- The example handler "processes" the task simply by converting it to upper case and printing it.

-This example shows how to keep the Emulator codebase separate from the production codebase.
-In `local_server.py`, we inject an `Emulator`; in deployment, where no such `Emulator` is created, a new `CloudTasksAccessor` is created that invokes the Cloud Tasks API, keeping the server code (`main.py`) clear of any emulator code:
+- This example shows how to keep the Emulator codebase separate from the production codebase.
+  - In `local_server.py` used in development, we inject an `Emulator`.
+  - In contrast , in a deployed server, where no such `Emulator` is injected, a new `CloudTasksAccessor` is created that invokes the real Cloud Tasks API, keeping the server code (`main.py`) clear of any emulator code.
-You could even omit  `emulator.py` in deployment.
+  - You could even omit  `emulator.py` in deployment.
 (Though there is no harm if you leave it in.)

 # Four ways to develop for Cloud Tasks
 When developing code for Cloud Tasks (let's say in an HTTP server application that you are coding and debugging),